Skip to content

 • Maps a specific host path directly into the container.
 Changes are immediately visible on both sides.

-• Ideal for development (mount source code into a container so edits are reflected live) or injecting configuration files.
+• Ideal for development (mount source code into a container so edits are reflected live), injecting configuration files, or exporting container output - e.g., bind-mounting a log directory so a log-forwarding agent on the host can read it directly.

 • Not portable - depends on a specific host path existing.
 Avoid in production images.